-When a voluntary sale occurs, there can be no threat of eminent domain or condemnation.
-The sale price may be negotiated, but the property owner must be informed of certain facts about the acquisition including the fair market value of the real property and the inapplicability of relocation benefits and assistance.
+When a voluntary acquisition of property occurs, there can be no threat of eminent domain or condemnation.
+The sale price may be negotiated, but the property owner must be informed of certain facts about the acquisition including the current fair market value (FMV) of the real property and the inapplicability of relocation benefits and assistance.
 Tenants are still eligible for relocation benefits in a voluntary acquisition.
-An UGLG may offer relocation assistance to an owner as part of negotiations for just compensation in a voluntary acquisition, but federal funds may not be used.
+The UGLG/buyer may offer relocation assistance to an owner as part of negotiations in a voluntary acquisition, but federal funds may not be used.